-- The specified checkpoint and corresponding .md5 file must exist. - All journal files to replay (if any were specified) must exist. - The \$P4ROOT/server.id file must exist, unless '-s' is specified. - If the \$P4ROOT/server.id file exists and '-s' is specified, the values must match. - The \$P4ROOT/license file must exist, unless '-1' is specified or if the replica type does not require a license. - Basic SDP structure and key files must exist.
+- The specified checkpoint and corresponding .md5 file must exist. - The specified checkpoint can be a file or a directory (for parallel checkpoint processing). - All journal files to replay (if any were specified) must exist. - The \$P4ROOT/server.id file must exist, unless '-s' is specified. - If the \$P4ROOT/server.id file exists and '-s' is specified, the values must match. - The \$P4ROOT/license file must exist, unless '-1' is specified or if the replica type does not require a license. - Basic SDP structure and key files must exist.